 Single game articles obviously need to be more in-depth than series based articles.
 Professional reviews answer the question “Is this game worth my money?”
 You should be answering the question “Why is this game important and/or interesting?”
 Why, of all of the other tons of games that come out every week, is this game special?
 The object is, simply, to make it better and more detailed than professional reviews.
-Delve deep into the story, talk about specific scenarios or levels or situations.
+Delve deep into the story, talk about specific scenarios or levels or situations, if they’re worth discussing.
 Detail all of the characters, with pictures, and devote a lot of space to the graphical style or music.
 Talk about how the game fits into a genre, if at all, and how well it meets its goals compared to its brethren.
 For example, I spend a lot of time in my Rhythm Tengoku review disseminating the rhythm game genre, and where Rhythm Tengoku fits into the scheme of that.
 If you’re looking for another example, compare HG101’s God Hand review to IGN’s, and see what it does differently.
-The Killer7 article analyzed it in a way that most other places didn’t.
 The Psychonauts one went into the characters and a lot of situations that make it so worthwhile, while most reviews written when it came out didn’t really go into specifics.

 General spelling conventions